fchensan/application-study-tool/pages/components/grafana/grafana.md

 prometheus.

-The instance is pre-configured with dashboards built by the AST team to provide insights into the fleet of BigIP devices being monitored.
+The instance is pre-configured with dashboards built by the AST team to provide insights into the fleet of BIG-IP devices being monitored.
 Grafana is a flexible visualization tool, and AST users are encouraged to customize the 'out of the box' dashboards or build new views around the AST data that suit your specific organization's workflows.